Hi, lovely readers!

 - Blue Apron subscription: There are lots of meal subscription services out there, so feel free to choose the one you prefer, but this can be a fun gift for parents to experience together.
 They might be semi-new empty nesters and still getting used to this whole “cooking for just two” thing, or your dad might be getting into cooking after retirement.
 Whatever the scenario, if your parents like to cook or are interested in getting more into cooking, this could be the perfect gift for them this year.

 - Guest book.
 Nope — they aren’t just for weddings!
 My family has always had a guest book in the guest room to record visits of friends and family, and it’s so much fun to page back through it and remember who stayed with you over the years and the various occasions that brought them there.
 This is one of my favorite go-to gift ideas, as it’s both useful and a keepsake.
-I like this one and this one in particular.
+I like this one in particular.

 - Personalized calendar.
 Want a sure-to-please gift idea?
 Choose some adorable family photos, put them together in calendar format (so easy to do online through lots of great outlets), and prepare for smiles galore.
 This is a gift that’s sure to be enjoyed all year!
 (If your folks are social media savvy, consider pulling photos from their Facebook or Instagram accounts for this project.)
 This company has some especially lovely options.